 Cà, Fondaco, Casina: the Venetians have bizarre ways to indicate the house, the building.

-Rich in marvelous buildings, along the Grand Canal the city lets its most beautiful residences pass before our eyes, examples of magnificent architecture that take away and breath, suspended between the green of the waters and the blue of the sky, belonged to nobles patricians, artists in search of inspiration, rich merchants, sometimes foreigners come to the city for their business.
-The palaces of the Grand Canal look like bodies without a body, reflected in the waters below, the ones influenced by the other and vice versa in a unique and continuous whole that unites the whole city, but which finds in this waterway, defined the most beautiful in the world, its culminating moment.
+Rich in marvelous buildings, along the Grand Canal, the city lets its most beautiful residences pass before our eyes, examples of magnificent architecture that take the breath away, suspended between the green of the waters and the blue of the sky, that belonged to nobles patricians, artists in search of inspiration, rich merchants, sometimes foreigners who came to the city for their business.
+The palaces of the Grand Canal look like bodies without a body, reflected in the waters below, the ones influenced by the other and vice versa in a unique and continuous whole body that unites the city, but which finds in this waterway, defined the most beautiful in the world, its culminating moment.

 A city born on water: the construction technique